AlfredRezk/TodoApp/backend/readme.md

 # Todo Backend API Specifications

 Create the backend for a Todo application.
 The frontend/UI will be created using ReactJs.
-All of the functionality below needs to be fully implmented in this project.
+All of the functionality below needs to be fully implemented in this project.

 ### Category